 Reasons to grow your own eggplant plant

 1. Cheap fresh eggplants at the doorstep

-Adding eggplant plants to your kitchen garden will provide you fresh eggplants for a year.
-You may spend few bucks on buying the best quality seeds, pot, container, compost, and other gardening tools.
-You do not need to spend a lot of time digging and growing these.
+Adding eggplant plants to your kitchen garden will provide you with fresh eggplants for a year.
+You may spend a few bucks on buying the best quality seeds, pots, containers, compost, and other gardening tools.
+You do not need to spend much time digging and growing these.
 A one-hour daily work can give you a nice yield.

 2. Organically grown eggplants